Skip to additional navigation Skip to content

 Explanation

-Tollerton currently has some provision of amenities.
+2.3.4 Tollerton currently has some provision of amenities.
 However, the parish lacks some key facilities that would improve people’s quality of life and limit the need to leave the village for certain everyday needs.
-During consultation, the community identified a number of community facilities that they feel Tollerton currently lacks.
-The gaps seem to be focused on indoor and outdoor social and recreational spaces in addition to facilities that support sustainable modes of travel.
+This aspiration therefore seeks to support development that would encourage new facilities in the parish.

 Explanation

-A further aim of the green buffer should be to protect the natural water systems so that surface water can safely travel to nearby watercourses.
+2.3.6.
+There is also a further aim for this area to make a positive contribution to the biodiversity of the parish in addition to protecting natural water systems so that surface water can safely travel to nearby watercourses.
 Where possible, opportunities to enhance the quality and biodiversity of these areas should also be considered to improve water quality and amenity.

-View from the junction of Tollerton Lane and Bassingfield Lane looking NE
+View from the junction of Tollerton Lane and Bassingfield Lane looking north-east

 4. Character and heritage